smithjph/Kaggle-Beehive-Analysis/README.md

 # Kaggle-Beehive-Analysis
-Investigate a time series of flow of a sensor-equipped beehive.
+Investigate a time series of flow of bees in a sensor-equipped beehive.

 Dataset source: https://www.kaggle.com/se18m502/bee-hive-metrics